 “It’s only a dance, an exhilarating, wonderful one that will put you in mind of your first time on a galloping horse.”

 She nodded.
-He took her left hand in his right, set her other hand on his shoulder and his on her waist, and smiled as they took the first steps.
+He took her right hand in his left, set her other hand on his shoulder and his on her waist, and smiled as they took the first steps.
 “Sometimes you have to let your mount have its head and what do you do?”

 “Hunker down and make certain I don’t fall off.”

 “A girl who rides as well as you can certainly waltz.
 Let the wind fill your sails and carry you along.”

 “Tristan, Lucie.
 My Christian name is Tristan.”
 He spun her into a turn, and she gasped, keeping up.
 Her hand tightened on his shoulder, and he answered by holding her more firmly and bringing her closer—not too close because her father’s red head still bobbed at the edge of the dance floor.